 When the Adamses departed for London in 1785, Jefferson inherited Petit, who first served as his valet de chambre1 and, in that capacity, accompanied him to London in 1786.
 On his return to Paris, Jefferson discovered the "embezzlements and depredations" of his butler Marc.2 Marc was immediately dismissed and Petit rose to the top position, at a wage of 72 livres ($12) a month.

 Petit was maître d'hôtel at the Hôtel de Langeac throughout the rest of Jefferson's residence in Paris.
-When Jefferson accepted appointment as Washington's secretary of state, he determined to have Petit "in the same capacity as housekeeper,"3 asking William Short to persuade him to leave France for America.
+When Jefferson accepted appointment as Washington's secretary of state, he determined to have Petit "in the same capacity of housekeeper,"3 asking William Short to persuade him to leave France for America.
 This Petit was reluctant to do, but he finally agreed and arrived in Philadelphia on July 19, 1791.
 He governed the household staff, for a wage of $18.50 a month.
 At one point in this period, a domestic dispute arose between Petit and Jefferson's coachman, Francis Seche, and his wife.
 Petit threatened to return to France if they were not removed from the household.
 Jefferson, who wrote, "I have had such long experience of the fidelity of Petit, and value him so much," dismissed the Seches.4 Petit served as Jefferson's maître d'hôtel until the latter's retirement in 1794, when he returned to France.

-Jefferson particularly valued Petit's honesty and fidelity - essential qualities in his position.
+Jefferson particularly valued Petit's honesty and fidelity – essential qualities in his position.
 A French maître d'hôtel was administrator of the entire household staff and was responsible for the purchase of food and supplies for the household.
-Because he selected the provisions at market and oversaw the dessert course, he was also expected to have culinary talents (Jefferson once wrote that "indispensable qualifications" for a maître d'hôtel were "honesty and skill in making the dessert."5) Petit's recipes for coffee and ice cream, for instance, were preserved, while a later butler, Etienne Lemaire, left recipes for pancakes as well as meat courses.
+Because he selected the provisions at market and oversaw the dessert course, he was also expected to have culinary talents (Jefferson once wrote that "indispensable qualifications" for a maître d'hôtel were "honesty & skill in making the dessert."5) Petit's recipes for coffee and ice cream, for instance, were preserved, while a later butler, Etienne Lemaire, left recipes for pancakes as well as meat courses.

 Kimball, Marie.
 Thomas Jefferson's Cook Book.
 Charlottesville, Va.: University Press of Virginia, 1976.
 This book mentions Petit briefly and contains Petit's recipes for coffee and ice cream.